-The socket allows the prosthetic device to connect to your residual limb.
-An additional layer, called a sleeve or liner, fits over your residual limb and provides a barrier between your skin and the socket.
+The socket connects your residual limb to the rest of the prosthetic components.
+An additional layer, called a liner, fits over your residual limb and provides a barrier between your skin and the socket.
 The liner provides cushion, comfort and a better fit for your socket.

-Prosthetic socks are usually worn over your prosthetic liner and can help to manage residual limb volume changes.
-These socks come in different thicknesses, or plies.
+A prosthetic sock is usually worn over the prosthetic liner and can help to manage residual limb volume changes.
+These socks come in different sizes, materials, and thicknesses, or plies.
 You will have to experiment with different sock ply combinations to figure out what works best for you.